 Evolving and adapting

 Originally MBJ focused on App development, complex web builds, and software.
 Today, they offer WaaS (Website as a Service) and have offices in London, as well as more recently in Chicago, Boston, Los Angles, Ahmedabad and Berlin.
-MBJ specialises in full end-to-end development, design, and marketing of websites, and other integrated technologies.
+MBJ specializes in full end-to-end development, design, and marketing of websites, and other integrated technologies.
 “We decided to pivot our business model and focus on delivering Website as a Service (WaaS) to Small and Medium size companies”, Chris continued.

 What is Waas?